dbpedia/databus-maven-plugin/README.md

 ## How to make a release
 Once the project is configured properly [see Configuration](#configuration) releases are easy to generate and update.
-The only technical requirement for usage is Maven3 `sudo apt-get install maven` We regularly deploy the plugin to our archiva at http://databus.dbpedia.org:8081/, later Maven Central.
-Maven will automatically install the plugin (Note that the archetype for configuration has to be installed manually at the moment )
+The only technical requirement for usage is Maven3 `sudo apt-get install maven` Maven will automatically install the plugin (Note that the archetype for configuration has to be installed manually at the moment.)
-We assume that you have set up the private key, the WebId and the data resides in `src/main/databus/${version}/` and the pom.xml are configured properly.
+We assume that you have set the WebId, a corresponding PKCS12 bundle and the data in `src/main/databus/${version}/` and that the pom.xml is configured properly.

 ```
 # deleting any previously generated metadata